-NBA Rumors: Lakers ‘Best Lineup’ Features Center LeBron James With Kuzma, Ingram, KCP & Ball, Per ‘The Ringer’
+NBA Rumors: Lakers’ ‘Best Lineup’ Features LeBron James With Kuzma, Ingram, KCP, And Ball, Per ‘The Ringer’

 “Walton’s best lineup with LeBron at the 5 could possibly feature Brandon Ingram, Lonzo Ball, Kyle Kuzma, and Kentavious Caldwell-Pope.
 Each player from 1 to 5 can play both on ball and off ball and defend multiple positions.
 At 6-foot-5, KCP would be the shortest player in the lineup.
 James, even against an opponent using a traditional center, would often still be the largest.
 Ingram can also initiate the offense, as evidenced by his stints at point guard in the second half of the last season, albeit in a less traditional sense than Ball and Rajon Rondo.”

 The projected lineup for the Lakers will work well if Ball, Ingram, Kuzma, and Kentavious Caldwell-Pope show a massive improvement in their three-point shooting and defense.
 Using their own “Death Lineup” could help the Lakers beat other powerhouse teams in the league, but it remains questionable if it will be effective against the reigning NBA champions.
 Kerr definitely knows how to counter his own strategy, and Lakers General Manager Rob Pelinka has already said that it’s a trap to play the Warriors in their own game.
-However, most NBA fans will surely be wanting to see the clash of the “Death Lineups” when the Lakers and the Warriors face each other in the upcoming 2018-19 NBA season.
+However, most NBA fans will surely want to see the clash of the “Death Lineups” when the Lakers and the Warriors face each other in the upcoming 2018-19 NBA season.